rkclark/pullp/.github/PULL_REQUEST_TEMPLATE.md

 1. State what the PR is solving
 2. Link it to an issue/enhancement if applicable
-3. Get yourself a beer - you deserve it :beer:
+3. Get yourself a beer - you deserve it